3345/smile_cs169/README.md

 ```

 The following error messages may be included for this request:
-* "space must be non-empty" (if the submitted "space" is missing or empty
+* "space must be non-empty" (if the submitted "space" is missing or an empty
   string)
 * "Invalid order_by" (if the `order_by` query parameter did not have one of
-  the values specified above
+  the values specified above)
 * "Invalid count" (if the `count` query parameter was neither the string
        "all", nor an integer greater than 0)